 • A promise to fix anything

-• A place that asks you (or I) to perform healing
+• A place that asks you—or me—to perform

 • A space that rushes you toward a certain outcome

-If you’re tired of urgency, you’re in the right place.
+If you’re tired of urgency or someone trying to fit you into their mold, you are in the right place.

 Read More »